fusionpbx/fusionpbx-docs/source/applications/fax_server.md

 -   Inbox: Faxes received.
 -   Sent: Faxes sent.
 -   Log: Sucessful and failed attempts for both incoming and outgoing.
--   Active: Shows the faxes in queue.
+-   Queue: Shows the faxes in queue.

 ## Fax Server Settings